-In this vein, some individuals are moved by lowbrow stimulation, while highly cultured and educated people are moved by heightened intellectualism.
+In this vein, some individuals are moved by lowbrow stimulation, while highly cultured and educated people are driven by high intellectualism.

 A few things you can do to begin quietly dominating your profession, industry, or society at large are as follows:

-Don’t compete, monopolize.
-Billionaire investor and co-founder of PayPal, Peter Thiel, advocates for individuals to strive to become monopolistic rather than competitors in his book, “Zero to One: Notes on Startups, or How to Build the Future.”
-Using Amazon as an example, Amazon started selling books online before expanding into other ecosystems.
-Thiel’s recommendation is to start out small in tapping into a market that is undeveloped and underserved and expanding from there.
+Billionaire investor and co-founder of PayPal, Peter Thiel, advocates for individuals to strive to become monopolistic rather than competitors.
+In his book, “Zero to One: Notes on Startups, or How to Build the Future.”
+“Thiel recommends starting small by tapping into an undeveloped and underserved market and expanding from there.
+For example, Amazon began selling books online before expanding into other ecosystems.

+Strategic thinking introverts are best designed to diagnose problems and execute solutions because of their unnatural curiosity and long periods of introspection.
 As a content creator, identify problems that seem to have gone unresolved and undiscussed.
-Gradually, over a period of time, create articles, blogs, and books that discuss the impact and solution to a problem.
-Strategic thinking introverts are best designed to diagnose problems and execute solutions because of their preternatural curiosity and long periods of introspection.
+Gradually, over time, create articles, blogs, and books that discuss the impact and solution to a problem.

-Create scholarly works.
 Articles, blogs, and books have become conduits for individuals to rant and provide mere opinions as opposed to creating scholarly works.
 Any intellectual endeavor worthy of respect should entail sources and references as foundations for new ways of looking at old problems.
-In fact, any new or innovative research should fill the gaps garnered from past exploration.
+Any new or innovative research should fill the gaps garnered from past exploration.

 Additionally, lead with professional and advanced communication.
 In today’s celebrity industrial complex, people seem more concerned with fame and popularity over thought leadership and critical analysis.
 Strive to communicate and facilitate the needs of fellow intellectuals.
-Find and fellowship with like-minded individuals who aspire to be thoughtful, deeper thinkers.
+Find and fellowship with like-minded individuals who aspire to be thoughtful, more profound thinkers.

-Communicate to a global audience.
+Intellectual missions and crusades are no longer confined to any country’s shores.
 The internet allows you to speak to the world.
-No longer are intellectual missions and crusades confined to the shores of any one country.
-As you write to specific audiences and personalities, remember that they exist throughout a myriad of cultures.
-Some media outlets would have you believe that smart and enlightened people occupy small numbers.
-However, they would be wrong because when you don’t occupy large blips on a radar, you are not easy to identify.
+As you write to specific audiences and personalities, remember that they exist throughout various cultures.
+Some media outlets would have you believe that intelligent and enlightened people occupy small numbers.
+However, they would be wrong because when you don’t entertain large blips on a radar, you are not easy to identify.

 You are a “Strategic Introvert Whisperer,” in that the only tuned-in can hear your voice.